If you want flexibility, cost-efficiency, and offsite access, then there can be no doubt the cloud is for you.

 Control and Flexibility

 Selecting a trusted partner is key here.
-When you work together as a team to scope and implement your system, you are not handing over control but rather inviting in experts who can help and advise you.
+When you work together to scope and implement your system, you are not handing over control but rather inviting in experts who can help and advise you.

 You get advice on the most efficient way of organizing your processes, for example.
 We recommend always listening to these recommendations, as they invariably lead to smooth-running ERP systems.